dipdup-io/stone-packaging/README.md

 1. Create a new markdown file in the `docs/pages/` directory.
 2. Add the new page to the sidebar in `vocs.config.ts`.

-This project is supported by Nethermind and Starknet Foundation via [OnlyDust platform](https://app.onlydust.com/p/stone-packaging-)